barbatus/typescript-compiler/README.md

 [This](https://github.com/barbatus/typescript) TypeScript package is used as a TypeScript provider.

 ## Getting Started
-Register new Meteor plugin in your new compiler package:
+Add new package (into the packages folder) and register new Meteor plugin there:
 ````js
 Package.registerBuildPlugin({
   name: 'TSBuilder',